Overview

 By providing a breadth of playground experiences that range from small pocket playgrounds, with 3-5 play pieces, to regional destination play spaces (such as Waverley Park Lake and Valley Conservation Reserve), Council aims to provide a range of environments where children can explore, create, imagine, interact and reflect.
 A full list is available in the document library on this page.

-Council is in the process of refreshing its 2020 Playground & Playspace Strategy to ensure we continue to have a planned, equitable and sustainable approach to the provision and management of playgrounds in Monash.
-The Strategy Refresh will provide future direction for the provision of playspaces using a holistic and systematic approach based on:
+The Monash Playground and Playspace Strategy 2025-2035 ensures we continue to have a planned, equitable and sustainable approach to the provision and management of playspaces in Monash.

 • Strategic priorities, as identified in the Council Plan, Municipal Public Health Plan and the Monash Open Space Strategy